 You only have to reset your unit when the alarm goes off, after testing the device or after changing the batteries.
 Some models automatically reset themselves within 10 minutes of these events, while others require a manual reset.
 The instruction manual will note which function applies.

 Follow these steps to reset your CO detector manually:

 If you don’t hear a beep or see a flash, attempt the reset again or replace the batteries.
 If it’s still not working, troubleshoot your carbon monoxide alarm with help from the manufacturer, or replace the detector.

 Follow these steps to protect your home and family:

 With the right precautions, there’s no need to fear carbon monoxide exposure in your home.
-In addition to installing CO alarms, it’s important to maintain your fuel-burning appliances, especially as winter starts.
+In addition to installing CO alarms, it’s worthwhile to maintain your fuel-burning appliances, especially as winter starts.

-The team at Knochelmann Service Experts is happy to inspect, clean, diagnose and repair problems with furnaces, boilers, water heaters and other combustion appliances.
-We understand what signs could mean a possible carbon monoxide leak— like excess soot, rusted flue pipes and a yellow, flickering burner flame—along with the necessary repairs to resolve them.
+The team at Knochelmann Service Experts is qualified to inspect, clean, diagnose and repair problems with furnaces, boilers, water heaters and other combustion appliances.
+We know what signs suggest a potential carbon monoxide leak— such as excessive soot, rusted flue pipes and a yellow, flickering burner flame—along with the necessary repairs to resolve them.

 By Brian Sodoma, for Service Experts With autumn on the horizon, homeowners will soon be getting ready for the winter months ahead.
 Cold weather adds additional demand on your HVAC system.
 To prepare your furnace for the heavy work it will need to do, regular HVAC maintenance should be on your...
 Continue reading